jackieqvo/DH110-JACKIEVO/Assignments/Assignment 02/Assignment 02.md

 **The Process and Materials**:

 Due to COVID-19 protocols, this pilot usability test will be conducted remotely.
 Both the participant and the moderator will participate from home and via a Zoom Conference Call.
-The participant will recieve a link to the survey and be asked to share their screen.The moderator will record the process throughout the survey and assist when needed.
-To provoke more stream of thought and to better understand the user's experience, the moderator will conversed casually to keep the user comfortable when thinking out loud.
+The participant will recieve a link to the survey and be asked to share their screen.
+The moderator will record the process throughout the survey and assist when needed.
+The content recorded is ther user's reactions and their screen.
+To provoke more stream of thought and to better understand the user's experience, the moderator will converse casually to keep the user comfortable when thinking out loud.

 The moderator must first introduce the usability test process to the participant.
 After the user's informed consent agreement, there will be a section for pre-survey questions, three usability tasks, a post-test questionnaire, a satisfaction survey, and finally demographic data.
 The tasks will help the user navigate the website in regards to a relevant topic.
 After the tasks, there participant will be given time to comment on their favorite and least favorite aspects of the website.
 To further measure the user's satisfaction, the user will be able to choose from a list of words that would best describe their reaction and experience with the website.
 The demographic information of the participant will not be recorded for privacy purposes.